 My father never wavered.
 Nuclear power was safe.
 All other accounts were false.
 I can only assume that he believed his loyalty was the honorable thing to do.

-And so this brings me back to Command and Control, which states, “The story received a good deal of attention at the time.
+And so this brings me back to Command and Control, which states about the Titan II incident, “The story received a good deal of attention at the time.
 It was covered by the nightly news, made headlines in our major newspapers.
 But the Pentagon was adamant that there was absolutely no way the warhead on the Titan II missile could have detonated.
 The press didn’t challenge that assertion.
 The story was soon forgotten.
 And we now know that the Pentagon’s reassuring words were a lie.”

 Did my father not know about the monumental incident involving his Titan missile?
 I can’t believe he didn’t know the truth.
 And his not telling would have been consistent with the same type of repudiation and secrecy that were his response to the nuclear power accidents about which he surely knew.